PX4/PX4-user_guide/en/flight_controller/kakuteh7mini.md

 ## Key Features

-* MCU: STM32H743 32-bit processor running at 480 MHz
+- MCU: STM32H743 32-bit processor running at 480 MHz
-* IMU: BMI270
+- IMU: BMI270
-* Barometer: BMP280
+- Barometer: BMP280
-* OSD: AT7456E
+- OSD: AT7456E
-* Onboard Bluetooth chip: Disabled with PX4
+- Onboard Bluetooth chip: Disabled with PX4
-* VTX On/Off Pit Switch: Not used with PX4
+- VTX On/Off Pit Switch: Not used with PX4
-* 6x UARTs (1,2,3,4,6,7; UART2 is used for Bluetooth telemetry)
+- 6x UARTs (1,2,3,4,6,7; UART2 is used for Bluetooth telemetry)
-* 9x PWM Outputs (8 Motor Outputs, 1 LED)
+- 9x PWM Outputs (8 Motor Outputs, 1 LED)
-* 2x JST-SH1.0_8pin port (For Single or 4in1 ESCs, x8/Octocopter plug & play compatible)
+- 2x JST-SH1.0_8pin port (For Single or 4in1 ESCs, x8/Octocopter plug & play compatible)
-* 1x JST-GH1.5_6pin port (For HD System like Caddx Vista & Air Unit)
+- 1x JST-GH1.5_6pin port (For HD System like Caddx Vista & Air Unit)
-* Battery input voltage: 7v to 42v
+- Battery input voltage: 7v to 42v
-* BEC 5V 2A Cont.
+- BEC 5V 2A Cont.
-* BEC 9V 1.5A Cont.
+- BEC 9V 1.5A Cont.
-* Mounting: 30.5 x 30.5mm/Φ4mm hole with Φ3mm Grommets
+- Mounting: 30.5 x 30.5mm/Φ4mm hole with Φ3mm Grommets
-* Dimension: 35x35mm
+- Dimensions: 35x35mm
-* Weight: 8g
+- Weight: 8g

 ## Where to Buy